 Shop: Bella & Canvas Daily Face Cover Pack of 5, $10.99

-Disney-lovers (especially “Star Wars” fans) will love the brand’s character face masks.
+Disney-lovers (especially “Star Wars” fans of all ages) will love the brand’s character face masks.
 From Baby Yoda to Mickey Mouse, wearers can channel their favorite Disney alter-ego.

-Sold in packs of three, Everlane’s face masks are made of 100 percent cotton, and for every three-pack made, the company is donating a mask to Feeding America.
+Sold in packs of three, Everlane’s face masks are made of 100 percent cotton, and for every five-pack sold, the company we’ll be donating 10 percent of sales to the ACLU.

 Coming in packs of three, Gap Factory’s adult face masks are available in 15 different prints (heads up, a few patterns are on backorder).
 Made of triple-layer cotton, these masks also have a wire at the nose so wears can get a perfect fit.